-- Please consult the checklist on the first page of this document to ensure that you are ready to submit your manuscript. - Please note: There are no submission charges to submit your manuscript to this journal. - Manuscripts must be submitted electronically at the following link: http://mc.manuscriptcentral.com/fps - Always review your manuscript before submitting it.
-You may stop a submission at any phase and save it to submit later.
-After submission, you will receive a confirmation email.
-You can also check the status of your manuscript by logging in to the submission system.
+- Consult the checklist on the first page of this document to ensure that you are ready to submit your manuscript. - Please note: There are no submission charges to submit your manuscript to this journal. - Manuscripts must be sent by e-mail to the current issue's Guest Editor (or Editor-in-Chief if unsolicited). - Always review your manuscript before submitting it.
 The Editor in Chief will inform you via email once a decision has been made.